What is Shock?

 Management of Shock

 Overall management explains in general how you can treat different types of shock.
-Before proceeding with the shock treatment, your first and foremost course of action should be to call 911 or any other local emergency number of your respective country to get immediate medication attention.
+Before proceeding with the shock treatment, your first and foremost course of action should be to call 911 or any other local emergency number in your respective country to get immediate medication attention.

 You need to stay with the person.
-You should also stay on the call with the emergency team as they may provide you important instructions to handle the situation at the time.
+You should also stay on the call with the emergency team as they may provide you with important instructions to handle the situation at the time.